ECHIGO YOITA Uchihamono (Forged Blades)

-The making of Echigo Yoita Uchihamono dates back to the Sengoku period (1428-1573) of unrest.
-It was then that warring feudal lords who fought alongside Uesugi Kenshin encouraged swordsmiths from Kasugayama into the area and these skilled men began making various kinds of forged blades.
+The making of Echigo Yoita forged blades dates back to the Sengoku era (1428-1573) when swordsmiths from Kasugayama arrived in the area and began forging various kinds of blades for the warring feudal lords.

-In the middle of the Edo period (1600-1868), carpentry tools from Yoita became known as Tohi-nomi and Hyobu-nomi.
-At the start of the Meiji period (1868-1912) swordsmiths turned their hand to making plane blades, which soon became famous nationwide.
+In the middle of the Edo era (1600-1868), carpentry tools from Yoita became known as Tohi-nomi and Hyobu-nomi.
+At the start of the Meiji era (1868-1912), swordsmiths turned their focus toward making carpentry planes, which soon became famous nationwide.

 How to make

-First the steel and iron ferrite are stretched to specified dimensions.
-The steel is then laid upon the iron, and the combination is hammered until they reach a bright red glow.
-When the shape is hammered the metal is then slowly heated on the forge to ensure a strong alloy of the steel and iron.
-The blade is then polished to bring out the natural beauty of the metal.
-The blade is then repeatedly tempered and quenched, in a process which is said to be the very source of life for forged metal.
-Next the edge of the blade is ground, and then set in a handle or base, and the product is then complete.
+First, steel and iron ferrite are stretched to the specified dimensions.
+The steel is placed upon the iron, and the combination is hammered until they glow bright red.
+Then, the metal is slowly heated on the forge to ensure the strength of the alloy.
+Next, the blade is polished to bring out the natural beauty of the metal before being repeatedly tempered and quenched, a process which is considered essential for forged metal.
+Finally, the edge of the blade is ground and set in a handle or base.